 What are Partial Dentures?

-Besides filling the gaps of missing teeth, partial dentures provide other benefits.
+Besides filling the gaps of missing teeth, false teeth provide other benefits.
 Your remaining surrounding teeth will not have the opportunity to shift or cause problems with your alignment and bite.
 Instead of fixed devices, which are permanent, a partial denture can be removed for cleaning and other needs, so this may be an attractive feature for your specific needs.

 What are Full Dentures?

 Immediate dentures are placed in the mouth as soon as possible.
 They are crafted before you have your teeth extracted.
 This is a good choice if you do not want to wait for your dentures.
-Unfortunately, the healing process from the extraction will cause your mouth bone and gums to shrink.
+Unfortunately, the healing process when teeth are removed will cause your mouth bone and gums to shrink.
 This means that the set of dentures may need to be adjusted one or more times while your mouth heals.

 Conventional dentures are crafted after all of your teeth are pulled, and your mouth has fully healed.
 This whole process may take up to three months before you have a full set of teeth in your mouth again.
 The perk of this is that your dentures will not need to be resized over time.